 Drum racks allow for better and easier mounting of toms, cymbals, and other drums and percussion instruments to your drum set while minimizing the number of individual stands that you need.
 Drum racks also look great!

 The following are some major benefits of drum racks:

 - Less stands are required for your cymbal, drums, sample pads, and percussion instruments.

 - Easier and better placement of items on your drum set.

 - Separation of toms from your bass drum, allowing for better placement.

 - They can make your drum set look pretty epic.

-We start off this list with a Gibraltar GCS-450C Road Series drum rack.
-This is a curved drum rack that has for posts on it for your drums.
+Starting this list is the Gibraltar GCS-450C Road Series drum rack.
+This is a curved drum rack that has four posts on it for your drums.
 It also comes equipped with 4 memory locks.
 This lives up to the name of the series, Road Series, as it makes folding and unfolding of the rack really easy and precise each time.